robusta-dev/robusta/docs/user-guide/playbook-configuration.rst

 Playbook configuration
 ################################

+.. warning:: This page contains out-of-date information.
+It is currently being updated to reflect Robusta's new configuration format.

 Enabling playbooks
 ^^^^^^^^^^^^^^^^^^^^^^^^^
 To activate a playbook, the playbook name must be listed in values.yaml and the playbook directory must then be loaded.